Former DNC chair Ed Rendell: Dems' debate wasn't Biden's best

 "But, people are judged by who they are, what they believe in, and what they've done, what they are capable of doing.
 That's true for African-Americans, Latinos, LGBT, the white candidates...
 Is Pete Buttigieg too young to run?
 No.

-"I think Eric Swalwell is way off base... especially considering I belong to the biggest voting bloc in the election."
+"I think Eric Swalwell is way off base... particularly considering I belong to the biggest voting bloc in the election."

 Swalwell criticized Biden Thursday, asking him to "pass the torch," in reference to a similar remark the then-Delaware senator made during a previous run for president.